cjdelisle/cjdns/doc/Whitepaper.md

 truncating zero bits from the left side.

-In order to remain compatible with these optimizations, a switch must disregard a change in the number of most significant zero bits in it's Director, in the case of multi-byte Directors this may influence byte order decisions.
+In order to remain compatible with these optimizations, a switch must disregard a change in the number of most significant zero bits in its Director, in the case of multi-byte Directors this may influence byte order decisions.
 Obviously a switch implementor must design their Encoding Scheme so that a Director is unambiguous and cannot be confused with the least significant bits of the data